FlyingFathead/GPT2-Telegram-Chatbot/README.md

+## About this fork

+This is a fork from the original GPT-2 Telegram Chatbot from xwarfare (https://github.com/xwarfare/GPT2-Telegram-Chatbot).
+It's been modified to suit a Finnish GPT-2 model and uses updated code for the Telegram API handling and so forth.

+Put your API token in the `src` directory under `token.txt`.
+You will also likely need to customize the chat prefix, the chat suffix and other elements of the chat handling yourself.

+It still has its flaws:

+- user needs to manually reset with `/reset` if the chat context memory is filled up
+- you can only have one user session at a time; hence the time limit per session
+- occasionally gets stuck when context memory is overloaded => when trimming context memory (**this needs to be reworked!**)

+Overall, this is mainly suitable for testbed purposes and not for production use, so to speak.
+Then again, when running just right, you can use it to audit your local model (i.e. during model training).

+---
+_(original README.md below)_
+---

 ## GPT2-Telegram-Chatbot

 A GPT-2 Telegram chatbot that's been relatively tuned for chatting.
 Feel free to make me PRs and I'll check out your code!
 The bot isn't 100% accurate all the time (why I coded in a /retry function.)